L.A. Needs An Experienced Auditor As Controller

 As your City Controller:

-- I would be the first Controller to have a Bachelor of Science in Accounting.
+- I would be the first Controller to have an advanced degree in Accounting.

 - I would be the first Controller that has conducted over 350 audits, both civil and criminal for various governmental agencies.